Security plan for small business

 5. Choose a business debit card with fraud protection

-If you’re concerned about financial security and fraud, look for a business debit card that comes with fraud protection built in.
-SouthEast Bank’s business debit cards are equipped with SouthEast Verifi, which offers 24/7 fraud protection to alert you of suspicious activity.
+If you’re concerned about financial security and fraud, look for a business debit card that comes with fraud monitoring built in.
+SouthEast Bank’s business debit cards are equipped with SouthEast Verifi, which offers 24/7 fraud monitoring to alert you of suspicious activity.

 6. Monitor transactions with CardValet